 Making Tax Digital: Digital link requirements – more complexity!

-In April 2019, VAT-registered businesses with a taxable turnover above £85,000 began following the Making Tax Digital (MTD) guidelines.
-In a recent update — VAT Notice 700/22 — HMRC provides further clarification on digital link requirements and the soft-landing period.
+As long ago as April 2019, VAT-registered businesses with a taxable turnover above £85,000 began following the Making Tax Digital (MTD) guidelines.
+In a more recent update — VAT Notice 700/22 — HMRC provides further clarification on digital link requirements and the soft-landing period.

 What does Making Tax Digital mean for VAT-registered businesses?